 The South Toe River Loop takes full advantage of its surroundings.
 Big trees and tall mountains envelope the trail as it hugs the South Toe on both banks.

 This trail leaves from, and circles back to, the Black Mountain Campground.
 This is a relaxing trail that makes a great after-breakfast or early evening jaunt for campers.

-Located just southeast of Burnsville, this trail and campground can also be reached in under 90 minutes from Asheville or Boone.
+Located just southeast of Burnsville, this trail and campground can also be reached in under 90 minutes from Downtown Asheville or Boone.

 3. Graveyard Fields Trail